Canada (Quebec) Corporation

-The Quebec Corporation is an attractive entity for business establishing and setting up regional headquarters in Canada with a generous tax regime for new investments, tax holidays for foreign researchers and experts and access to the North American market.
+A Canadian (Quebec) corporation is ideal for establishing and setting up regional headquarters in Canada.
+It offers a generous tax regime for new investments, tax holidays for foreign researchers and experts, and access to the North American market.

 FACTS & INFO